cube-js/cube/docs/content/Examples-Tutorials-Recipes/Building-context-aware-pre-aggregations.md

 cube(`Products`, {
   sql: `SELECT * FROM ${env}.Orders`,
-  ...
+  ...,
 }
 ```

-To significantly reduce response time, we will define the pre-aggregations.
+To significantly reduce response time, we will define a pre-aggregation.
 We'll also specify the
 [`refreshKey`](https://cube.dev/docs/schema/reference/pre-aggregations#parameters-refresh-key)
 option for keeping pre-aggregations up to date: